THE FEAST OF TABERNACLES

 The nations that refuse to come up with rejoicing to Zion to celebrate the Glory of God in His people will be punished.

-And it shall be, that whoso will not come up of all the families of the earth unto Jerusalem to worship the King, the Lord of hosts, even upon them shall be no rain.
+And it shall be that whichever of the families of the earth do not come up to Jerusalem to worship the King, the LORD of hosts, on them there will be no rain.
 (Zechariah 14:17)

 It is as we enter the Tabernacles experience that we become conscious of the coming of the Kingdom of God to the earth.
 Although the coming of the Kingdom of God is the main topic of the four Gospels, many of us have not had an understanding of the plan of God concerning the earth.

 But as the personal spiritual fulfillments of the last three feasts take place in us, as a firstfruits of the day when the great kingdom-wide fulfillments come into being, we see and enter the Kingdom of God.